-Transformation Yoga Project serves people impacted by trauma, addiction and incarceration through trauma-sensitive, mindfulness-based yoga.
-Participants develop skills to heal and navigate life with comfort and ease.
+Transformation Yoga Project serves people impacted by trauma, addiction, and incarceration through trauma-sensitive, mindfulness-based yoga programs driven by education and research.

 We have active programs running concurrently in numerous facilities throughout the greater Philadelphia area including addiction treatment centers, prisons and VA hospitals, as well as, community programs hosted at local yoga studios and community centers.
 Each program is tailored to the specific needs of the participants and staffed by instructors trained to teach trauma-sensitive yoga.
 We also provide special training for yoga teachers and committed yoga practitioners interested in working with people who have been impacted by trauma.